AnswerrocketKW/mcp-test/README.md

 ### Prerequisites

-- Python 3.8 or higher
 - Git
+- curl (for downloading uv)
 - An AnswerRocket instance with API access

+**Note**: Python 3.10.7 will be automatically installed by the installer using uv.

 ### Steps